...

 Regular visits with a dermatologist who will inspect you from head to toe for signs of skin cancer and other skin conditions is a key strategy, too, since early detection greatly increases your chances of a better outcome.
 If skin cancer is diagnosed, treatment with the most advanced techniques available can often yield very positive results.

-Skin cancer_ Germain Dermatology
+Skin cancer treatment in Mt Pleasant, SC | Germain Dermatology

 Types of Skin Cancer conditions and treatment